angelogeminiani/sapiens-datamover/readme.md

 Data Mover hosts "jobs".

-A "Job" is basically a JSON file describing what Data Move should do at a predefined time.
+A "Job" is basically a JSON file describing what Data Mover should do at a predefined time.

 Each "job" contains:
 - Schedule: optional data to define WHEN the job must start